7RU7H/Archive/Hardware/x86-Architecture.md

 - Trap Flag - TF - indicates if the processor is in debugging mode (one instruction at a time)

 [x86 Segmentation](https://en.wikipedia.org/wiki/X86_memory_segmentation) is implementation of memory segmentation; Segment Registers are 16-bit registers that convert flat memory space into different segments for easier and more possible addressing:
-- Code Segment - points to the Code section in the memory
+- Code Segment - CS - points to the Code section in the memory
-- Data Segment - points to the program's Data section in the memory
+- Data Segment - DS - points to the program's Data section in the memory
-- Stack Segment - points to the program's Stack in the memory
+- Stack Segment - SS-  points to the program's Stack in the memory
-- Extra Segment - Programmer determined
+- Extra Segment - ES - Programmer determined
 - FS - use undefined by the hardware
-- Gs - use undefined by the hardware
+- GS - use undefined by the hardware

 - Suffixes:
 	- D stands for (Double|Long)-word (4 Bytes),